patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 All feedback, corrections, and suggestions are welcome.

+**UPDATE:** Since writing this article I have switched decisively to <a href="https://pytorch.org/">PyTorch</a>, a Python based environment with Torch integration.
+It's stable / mature now and I find it much more pleasant to work in than Lua.
+(Go <a href="https://www.jetbrains.com/pycharm/">Intellij PyCharm!</a>)

 ## Me?

 Pat Niemeyer is a Co-founder and software engineer at <a href="https://present.co">Present Company</a>.
 He is the author of the Learning Java book series by O'Reilly & Associates and contributor to various open source projects.